neutrinojs/neutrino/docs/usage.md

 ## Using multiple presets

 All Neutrino commands support the `--presets` command line parameter, but having to specify this for each script target can be cumbersome, especially if you have many presets.
-Fortunately Neutrino also supports specifying presets using the `config.presets` field in your project's package.json file.
+Fortunately, Neutrino also supports specifying presets using the `config.presets` field in your project's package.json file.
 By omitting the `--presets` flag and specifying a `config.presets` array, every call to a Neutrino command will look up which presets are configured in your package.json.